 Another indicator is the presence of grease marks.
 These are caused by the oily fur of the rat.
 They are easily visible in black light.

 Another sign of a rodent infestation is the presence of gnawed wood.
 This is usually a sign that the infestation is large.
 Rats and mice tend to hide in lumber and wood piles.
 They also like to burrow under concrete slabs and rubbish.
 Mice and rats often leave droppings around their food sources.
 You can also find their urine in the corners of your house.
 The smell of rodent urine is powerful.
 They leave behind a dark oily trail on the walls and floor.

 Mice tend to stick to the same routes to move around.
 They also tend to follow the edges of walls.
 Rodent nests are usually covered up, but you may find gnawing marks or bite marks on the nesting material.
 You may also find dirt or oil marks on the walls or conduits.

-If you find evidence of rodents, it is important to remove their nesting sites.
+If you find evidence of rodents and want to get rid of rodents, it is important to remove their nesting sites.
 Mice usually nest in holes or small spaces, while rats prefer to nest near walls or underneath your home’s foundation.

 Keeping rodents out of your home is an important part of maintaining a healthy and safe environment.
 Taking the necessary precautions such as sealing all entry points, keeping your home and yard clean, using baits and traps to catch any existing rodents, and using natural deterrents such as essential oils can help you keep your home rodent-free.
 If you suspect you have a serious rodent problem it is important to contact a professional pest control specialist to assess the situation and determine the best course of action for you.